 F.) My Profile will list your first and last name, company, email address, and subscription type.
 Here you are also able to update your password

-Right-clicking into the map allows you to pan the map.
+Pan: Right- click with your mouse into the map to pan the map.

 Zooming in and out: Scroll the wheel of your mouse in, or out, allows you to zoom in, or out of your map, respectively.

 Further, find tips in this icon on the bottom right corner of the page.